 DARVO, meaning “Deny, Attack, and Reverse Victim and Offender,” summarizes a consistent reaction and manipulation tactic used by perpetrators of abuse or other types of wrongdoing.1 It works by shifting the focus away from the original issue and attacking the actual victim.
 It attempts to switch the roles of victim and perpetrator to allow the actual offender to receive sympathy and compassion, publicly or privately, as well as to avoid consequences for their actions.

-The formalized DARVO meaning was first introduced by a psychologist named Jennifer J. Freyd in the 1990s.
+The formalized DARVO meaning was first introduced by psychologist Jennifer J. Freyd in the 1990s.
 Freyd worked to build an understanding of how and why those accused of abuse respond to these accusations.2 Individuals can use DARVO as a reaction, but entire institutions may employ the strategy as well.
 Elements of the process can be formally or informally integrated into corporate policy.1

 People or groups that are the most likely to utilize DARVO are:1,2,3